Sales Phase (1-2 weeks)

 - Weekly updates to schedule are made if needed.
 We also focus on cleanliness and constant and effective communication during this phase.

 - When the construction of the project is substantially complete, the Project Manager creates a “punch list” with the customer.

 - Elite then finishes the project and ensures all items on the punch list are completed and agreed to by the customer.

 - We collect our final payment and the project now is transitioned to the Warranty Phase.

 Warranty Phase (3 year labor and material, 10 year structural)

 - As stated in Elites sales process we provide a 3 year labor and material warranty on all of our work.
 If the project is structural, that warranty is 10 years.

 - When a customer has a warranty item, we ask customers to call the SRDC with their issue.
 We capture the information needed to schedule the repair.

 - We document the call in our internal CRM tool to track our process.
-The call is then assigned to a Repair technician, a Project Manager or directly to one of our subcontractors
+The call is then assigned to a business partner or a Project Manager for resolution.

-- We strive to have the item resolved within 1-2 weeks of the initial call
+- We strive to have the item resolved within 1-2 weeks.